-- (1) With any electrical problem, all wiring should be checked for good connections and proper voltage. - The ignition control module sends and receives voltages throughout the entire operation sequence.
+- The ignition control module sends and receives voltages throughout the entire operation sequence.
 The ignition control module terminals should also be checked for delivering proper voltages in addition to the individual components to make sure the board itself is working properly.
-(5) - The high limit switch will activate for a number of reasons.
+6 - The high limit switch will activate for a number of reasons.
 Common problems associated with this are high gas pressure, low voltage, loose or dirty fans, restrictions/blockages at air inlets or outlets, or excessive dust and dirt accumulations in the heater.
-(3)
+3